yannickbohrer/React-Template-CLI/README.md

 - `rtc help`

 #### Flags:

-- `--css`: Dedicated css file for component will be generated at component location
+- `--css`: Dedicated empty css file for component will be generated at component location.
+Note: This flag is independent from the --styles flag.
-- `--template=CustomTemplate`: Use custom template for component generation.
-Not set: Standard template will be used
+- `--template=CustomComponentTemplate`: Use custom template for component generation.
+If not set: Standard template will be used.
+- `--styles=CustomStylesTemplate`: Use selected custom styles template to generate styles file.
+Note: This flag is independent from the --css flag.
 - `--ts`: Create .tsx component instead of (standard) .jsx.
-Test file (if generated) will adjust as well
+Test file (if generated) will adjust as well.
 - `--test`: Generate test file along with component.
-Will use or create (if not existent) test dir at component location
+Will use or create (if not existent) test dir at component location.

 ### Important:

-- When adding a template file, the component name has to include the file name (without file extension) exactly
+- When adding a template file, the component name has to include the file name (without file extension) exactly.
 - Providing file extensions in `--template=MyTemplate` flag, `remove template MyTemplate` or `rename template MyTemplate NewName` is optional.
 - The template file extension cannot be changed through renaming a template file.
+- --css and --styles are independent from one another.
+If both are set, two files will be generated.
+One empty one and one with the selected custom template.

 #### Assets Directory:

 ```bash
 ~/.rtc/
 ```